Generative Multiple-purpose Sampler for Weighted M-estimation: Theoretical Results

 Now it is sufficient to show that the exchangeability holds as in W1 to show the consistency of the bootstrap.
 However, the members of each subgroup is fixed in advance, which breaks the exchangeability condition among the bootstrap weights.
-Instead of using the exchangeablity, we show that the subgroup bootstrap is consistent with a bootstrap procedure based on an exchangeable bootstrap weights, which guarantees the consistency of our subgroup bootstrap.
+Instead, we show that the subgroup bootstrap with fixed subgroups is consistent with an exchangeable subgroup bootstrap with a random subgrouping.

 As an opponent of the proposed fixed subgrouped weight $\bw_{S}=\{w_{S,1},\dots,w_{S,n}\}$ with deterministic subgroup indexes $\{I_1,\dots,I_S\}$, we first consider a fully randomized subgroup bootstrap weight $\widetilde \bw_{S}=\{\widetilde w_{S,1},\dots,\widetilde w_{S,1}\}$ that assumes the subgroups are also randomly assigned for every bootstrap evaluation.
 Like the subgroup weights, its weights are also generated from $\{\widetilde \alpha_{S,1},\dots,\widetilde \alpha_{S,S}\}\sim S\times \text{Dirichlet}(S,\mathbbm{1}_S)$.
 As a result, it is trivial that the distribution of $\widetilde \bw_{S}$ is exchangeable, as well as satisfying W2--W5.
 Then, it follows that for any bounded and continuous function $f$,